chaucerbao/riotjs-project-template/README.md

 ### Usage
 `app/` contains site-wide scripts/styles and bootstrapping code, such as the router.

+`lib/` contains libraries that can be shared across the project.

 `modules/` contains reusable DOM elements, like sidebars or chat boxes.